malramsay64/phd-thesis/02_Dynamics/introduction.md

 however, there seems to be significant disagreement within the literature over the appropriate term to use.
 @Debenedetti2001 use Vogel--Tammann--Fulcher to describe this relation, while
-@Lubchenko2007 use Vogel--Fulcher to describe and @Royall2018 uses
+@Lubchenko2007 use Vogel--Fulcher to
-Vogel--Fulcher--Tammann.
+and @Royall2018 uses Vogel--Fulcher--Tammann.
 Furthermore, @Cummins1997 uses both Vogel--Fulcher and Vogel--Fulcher--Tammann within the same paper.

 where $\eta$ is the viscosity (or any other dynamic behaviour),